faheemersh/Senior_Design_Dry_EEG_BCI/README.md

 8. Click ‘Stop Data Stream’ to stop streaming.

 ## Run OpenBCI GUI using Processing
 Note: Please use the first set of instructions to install the OpenBCI Hub first.
+These instructions will be added into this README in the future.
+For now, please follow the <a href="http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-running-the-openbci-gui-from-the-processing-ide">OpenBCI link</a>.

+## Setup and run EEGLAB/BCILAB(devel)